JonesH/telegram-bot-mcp-server/README.md

 # 🧠 Telegram Bot MCP Server

-This project is a **Telegram bot integration** built using the [Model Context Protocol (MCP)](https://modelcontextprotocol.org/) that exposes a suite of useful tools for interacting with the Telegram Bot API.
-It enables standardized communication with Telegram via a structured set of commands such as messaging, user management, and bot profile configuration.
+This project is a **Telegram bot integration** built using the [Model Context Protocol (MCP)](https://modelcontextprotocol.org/) that exposes a comprehensive suite of tools for interacting with the Telegram Bot API.
+It enables standardized communication with Telegram via structured commands, **interactive UI components**, **dynamic conversation flows**, and **Mini App integration**.

+**Perfect for TelegramAgent integration** - provides reliable API interface preventing hallucinations and enabling advanced bot capabilities.

 ---